teijatestaaja/tester2developer/completed_courses.md

 ## Selenium WebDriver with Java

 I took this course because I had to use the same technologies at work.
 This course was really well designed introductory course to using Selenium WebDriver with Java.
-I learned how to install Selenium WebDriver and the other dependencies needed, how to use the WebDriver API to launch and interact with websites and how to integrate the WebDriver API with a test assertion library TestNG.
+I learned how to install Selenium WebDriver and the other dependencies needed, how to use the WebDriver API to launch and interact with websites and how to integrate [the WebDriver API](https://www.selenium.dev/selenium/docs/api/py/api.html) with a test assertion library [TestNG](https://testng.org/doc/).
 I also learned various techniques to find elements such as buttons, links, text or dropdowns within a web application, and how to organize test code using the Page Object Model.

 ## ICT architectures

 This course was compulsory for the Degree Programme in Business Information Technology.
 In this course I earned the basics of enterprise architectures, and how to develop it, as well as frameworks such as TOGAF, Kartturi and JHS 179.
-I also learned how to use the ArchiMate tool for modelling enterprise architectures.
+I also learned how to use [ArchiMate tool](https://www.archimatetool.com/) for modelling enterprise architectures.

 ## Python for Test Automation